 Just like the Tigris and the Euphrates, the Rhine river crosses several European countries before it flows into the North Sea.
 Sudeh Dehnavi, Muhammad Khalifa, Zryab Babker and Lars Ribbe discuss possible solutions to the issue of river cleaning.
-The international research team from Enroot and the University of Applied Sciences of Cologne present how knowledge transfer from the Rhine basin could facilitate tailor-made solutions for the case of the Euphrates and Tigris basin.
+The international research team from ENRoot GmbH and TH Köln (University of Applied Sciences) present how knowledge transfer from the Rhine basin could facilitate tailor-made solutions for the case of the Euphrates and Tigris basin.